dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 **Process:** <br>
-In both Normal and Automated usage the input file or directory is first moved to a directory with a random unique name in `X:\_OUPS_\_Toolset_\Posting` then this directory is added to a split volume archive here with a random filename, the archive has filename encryption, and uses a 127 character password (This is the max password length supported by WinRAR).
+In both Normal and Automated usage the input file or directory is first moved to a directory with a random unique name in `X:\_OUPS_\_Toolset_\Posting` then this directory is added to a split volume archive with a random filename, the archive has filename encryption, and uses a 127 character password (This is the max password length supported by WinRAR).
 Then 10% par2 parity files are created with Multipar.
 Then this directory will be added to a numbered queue